FEAT-ML/scengen/README.md

 `scengen` is a scenario generator for the open electricity market model [AMIRIS](https://dlr-ve.gitlab.io/esy/amiris/home/).

 ## Installation
 The package is not yet deployed on PyPI.
-Therefore, clone this repository and install `scengen` to your desired Python environment with
+Therefore, clone this repository, navigate to this repository in your directory, and install `scengen` to your prefered Python environment with

-    pip install your/path/to/scengen/setup.py
+    pip install .

 ### Further Requirements
 In order to execute `scengen` correctly, you also require a Java Development Kit (JDK).